 If you’re not handy, you can pick from many raised beds kits that are easy to assemble.
 But building raised beds is a fairly simple project, even for carpentry beginners.
 Construction options for raised beds are limited only by your imagination and skill level, but most gardeners opt for simple and functional.
 Rectangular boxes 3 to 4 feet wide will allow you to reach the middle without stepping on the soil.
 Beds should be at least 6 inches high.
 Unless your underlying soil is very poor, there is little benefit to soil depths much greater than 12 inches.

 You can get boards cut to order at most hardware or lumber stores.
 Alkaline copper quat (ACQ) and copper azole (CA-B) have replaced toxic chromated copper arsenate (CCA) for pressure treating.
-But if you want an organic garden, skip the pressure treated lumber entirely.
+But if you want an organic garden, skip the pressure-treated lumber entirely.
 Naturally rot-resistant woods, like redwood, cedar, and black locust, are the best woods to use for garden beds.
-Look for SFI-, or better yet, FSC-labeled wood.
+Look for SFI-, or better yet, FSC-labeled wood to ensure it came from responsibly managed forests.
 Boards can be joined at the corners with wood screws, or for really easy construction, you can buy connectors.
 In most cases, gardeners will purchase quality topsoil to fill their raised beds.

 We recommend EarthEasy.com’s excellent guide to building a raised bed.
 Check it out.